AlexxNica/openbazaar-browser/README.md

 ## Operation
 You can see a live version [here](http://austinkwilliams.com/tempdev/).
 To host your own, or to run locally, just copy the repo to your web server or local machine:

 ```$ git clone https://github.com/Austin-Williams/openbazaar-browser.git```

+Then open `index.php` in any modern web browser.

 ## Swapping Out API's
 All of the listings you see are served from the OB1 api: gateway.ob1.io.
 If you want to swap out OB1's API for your own, you can do that by modifying the `get_data.js` file.
 You'll also have to change the URLs in `event_listeners.js` and `functions.js` to point to your endpoint instead of OB1's.